1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 We also expect weather will influence usage - that users are more likely to use the system when there is no precipitation, and when the weather is warm.

 ### What business decisions will be impacted by the results of your analysis?
 What could be some benefits?
 Our findings would influence planning for when to add more bikes to a system as well as when it is safer to take some bikes out of commission for maintenance or upgrades.
 Additionally, ridership projections can also help inform revenue projections, since some riders pay per-ride.
+Our findings would also allow us to determine when would be the best timing to market the bikeshare program to increase users.

 # PROJECT TIMELINE/PLANNING (2 points)
 ## Project Timeline/Mention key dates you hope to achieve certain milestones by: